ionic-team/getting-started-ac-angular/README.md

-# Getting Started with Auth Connect in @ionic/angular

 In this tutorial we will walk through the basic setup and use of Ionic's Auth Connect in an `@ionic/angular` application.

 In this tutorial, you will learn how to: